 - to drive the short current pulses through the board and laser parasitics into the internal diode.

 FBH’s combined expertise in both laser diodes and high-speed power electronics forms the ideal setting for developing short-pulse laser components.
-Its modules with integrated GaN-based drivers offer unprecedented performance in terms of current and pulse width, from 430 A at 25 ns through 200 A at at 4 ns and more to 30 A at 0.4 ns.
+Its modules with integrated GaN-based drivers offer unprecedented performance in terms of current and pulse width, from 800 A at 4 ns to more than 30 A at 0,4 ns.